thevaleriemack/ambo/README.md

 # Ambo
-Ambo - Borrow and Lend Crypto
+Borrow and Lend Crypto on Ambo

 Don't let your assets sit idle!
 Ambo allows you to earn money from holding crypto, and borrow funds whenever you need.